 - Pictures of your injuries: Take photos of the injuries you suffer from the fall, right after the accident and at regular periods after the slip and fall.
 Injuries can change or worsen as time goes on

-- Pictures of the scene: Take pictures of where you fell and whatever led to the fall, such as a wet floor, unsafe staircase, or other obstacle on the property that demonstrates the owner’s violation of care.
+- Pictures of the scene: Take pictures of where you fell and whatever led to the fall, such as a wet floor, unsafe staircase, or other obstacles on the property that demonstrates the owner’s violation of care.
 Also, take a picture of your injury at the scene of the accident

 It’s common for many slip and fall victims to blame themselves and think they could have done something to prevent the accident.
 But we find that often, slip and falls occur because the person responsible failed to uphold their duty to protect those on their property.

 Victims should never blame themselves for something that happened because of someone else’s negligence.
 Don’t let a property owner or insurance company try to convince you an accident was your fault when it wasn’t.
-An experienced slip and fall lawyer can help you build a strong case to show the fall happened due to the negligence of the property owner or occupier.
+An experienced slip and fall lawyer can help you build a strong case to show the fall that happened due to the negligence of the property owner or occupier.

 Talk to a Bainbridge Slip and Fall Lawyer for Free